What do you see, as lockdown lifts?

-5. Meet on a 1:1 basis to start with, and build up as you get more confident.
+5. Meet on a 1:1 basis to start with, and build up as we get more confident.

-6. Limit your social media and news if it's just fuelling your worry.
+6. Limit our social media and news if it's just fuelling our worry.

-7. Focus on what you can control, e.g. your face mask, hand gel, where you go.
+7. Focus on what we can control, e.g. our face mask, hand gel, wherever we go.

-8. Ignore what you can't control e.g. everybody else!
+8. Ignore what we can't control e.g. everybody else!